marcoacierno/lorem.rocks-chrome-extension/README.md

 # lorem.rocks chrome extension

 This extensions allows you to insert dummy text, taken from [lorem.rocks](https://lorem.rocks) in the active input.
 If the active input is an input dom element, it will insert a `heading`.
 If the current active input is a textarea or an iframe (tbd, integrate with tinymce) it will insert a `paragraph`.

+Still a work in progress.

 ## How to use